brimdata/super/book/src/super-sql/operators/load.md

 receives as input.
-Much like how [`super db load`](../../command/db-load.md) is used at the command line to populate a pool with data from files, streams, and URIs, the `load` operator is used to save query results from your SuperSQL query to a pool in the same SuperDB data lake. `<pool>` is a string indicating the [name or ID](../../database/intro.md#data-pools) of the destination pool.
+Much like how [`super db load`](../../command/db-load.md) is used at the command line to populate a pool with data from files, streams, and URIs, the `load` operator is used to save query results from your SuperSQL query to a pool in the same database. `<pool>` is a string indicating the [name or ID](../../database/intro.md#data-pools) of the destination pool.
 If the optional `@<branch>` string is included then the data will be committed to an existing branch of that name, otherwise the `main` branch is assumed.